adm1nKirill/Animals_2/googletest-master/googlemock/docs/cook_book.md

 is indeed a problem.

 Sometimes you are confident that your tests are correct and may not appreciate such friendly messages.
-Some other times, you are debugging your tests or learning about the behavior of the code you are testing, and wish you could observe every mock call that happens (including argument values, the return value, and the stack trace).
+Some OTHER times, you are debugging your tests or learning about the behavior of the code you are testing, and wish you could observe every mock call that happens (including argument values, the return value, and the stack trace).
 Clearly, one size doesn't fit all.